MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/platform-automation.md

 * **Environment Preparation:** To deploy and configure the Azure Arc-enabled Kubernetes agent, a cluster admin role is required on your Kubernetes cluster.
 * **Onboard Azure Arc-enabled Kubernetes:** Decide how you'll install and configure the Azure agent on your cluster.
 Typically you'll deploy the agent using your organization's standard automation tool(s).
 * **Cluster Extensions:** Determine which Azure capabilities you want on your Azure Arc-enabled Kubernetes cluster.
 Some capabilities require a cluster extension to be deployed.
-* **Lifecycle Automation:** Create an Azure Arc agent and Azure Arc-enabled Kubernetes extensions update management strategy.
+* **Agent lifecycle automation:** Create an Azure Arc agent and Azure Arc-enabled Kubernetes extensions update management strategy.

 ## Design recommendations